dmh2000/Flutter-GraphqlX/flutter-example/README.md

-# GrapQL with Flutter
+# GraphQL with Flutter

 This article is about using the [graphql_flutter](https://pub.dev/packages/graphql_flutter) package in a Flutter appllication.
 There is also an example of using the [graphql](https://pub.dev/packages/graphql) package for standalone dart applications in [Dart Example](../dart-example/README.md).

-The intent here is to provide very simple examples of how to use a query, a mutation and a subscription in a Flutter application.
+The intent here is to provide very simple working code that contains examples of how to use a query, a mutation and a subscription in a Flutter application.
+The UI for this example is a bit rough, it isn't intended to show how to best structure and style a Flutter app.
+It is intentionally simple to avoid having UI issues obscuring the graphql code.

 ## A Graphql server